-If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we ever thought.
-Grocery shopping, remote working, team meetings, even socializing with friends over a quiz.
-So, why are so many companies failing to implement online onboarding for new hires?
+If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we thought: grocery shopping, remote work, team meetings, even socializing with friends.
+So, why do so many companies fail to utilize online onboarding for new hires?

-In this guide, we’re covering why and how to implement online onboarding at your company, to benefit your employees, your business, and your profits.
-Then, we round it out with a few tools that you can use to make your company more remote even beyond the onboarding process.
+In this guide, we cover why and how to implement online onboarding at your company to benefit your employees, your business, and your profits.
+Then, we round it out with a few tools you can use to expand your company’s remote operations.

 The benefits of online onboarding

-The employee onboarding process is the most fragile stage of the employment relationship.
-It’s also the most impactful.
-Twenty percent of new hires leave within the first 45 days.
-A solid onboarding process not only reduces this statistic, but it can also increase long-term productivity by over 70%.
+The employee onboarding process is the most fragile stage in the employment relationship.
+It’s also the most impactful; 20% of new hires leave within the first 45 days.
+A solid onboarding process not only reduces this statistic, but can also increase long-term productivity by over 70%.

-However, a solid onboarding or training process can be difficult to achieve, deliver, and maintain using manual methods.
-Online training changes this.
+It can be difficult to achieve, deliver, and maintain a robust process using manual methods.
+However, online training changes this.

-Online programs involve using online software and learning management tools to train new hires using a computer.
+Online programs use software and learning management tools to train new hires.

-New hires can begin onboarding as soon as they’ve accepted a job offer, rather than waiting for the first day of employment.
-This enables you to get the formalities out of the way to make the employee’s first day more engaging and to get them up-to-speed quicker.
+New online hires can begin onboarding as soon as they’ve accepted a job offer, rather than waiting for the first day of employment.
+This gets the formalities out of the way so the employee’s first day is more engaging, and they’re brought up-to-speed more quickly.

 It also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork.

-The online completion of learning modules and tests gives you accurate records of who completed training and when.
-This is especially useful for scheduling refresher training.
+Completion of online learning modules and tests gives you accurate records of who completed training and when.
+This is especially useful for scheduling refresher courses.

-As you’ll already know, remote business practices enable your business to continue operating, even when key employees can’t make it into the office or a pandemic prevents you from opening.
+As you already know, remote business practices enable your company to continue operations even when key employees can’t be in the office (or a pandemic prevents you from opening).

-Also, i’s predicted that the coronavirus pandemic will increase future remote working and telecommuting.
-Online onboarding allows you to benefit from this trend, while also giving your remote hires the same experience and start as other employees.
+It’s predicted the coronavirus pandemic will increase remote work and telecommuting.
+Online onboarding plays to this trend, benefiting you while also giving your remote hires the same experience and start as other employees.

 Remote training allows you to create high-performing, multi-functional project teams, regardless of where employees are located.

 Moving your onboarding and training programs online means you can engage talent from different cities or countries, without asking candidates to relocate.
-This opens up your options when it comes to sourcing top talent for your business.
+This widens your options for sourcing top talent for your business.

-Ultimately, online onboarding helps new hires to integrate into your company smoothly, efficiently, and effectively.
-Other benefits include lower overheads, better customer availability, and more flexibility.
+Ultimately, online onboarding helps new hires integrate into your company smoothly and efficiently.
+Other benefits include lower overheads, expanded customer availability, and greater flexibility.

 How to implement online onboarding

-There are five steps to implement online onboarding at your company.
-It’s recommended that you start the process from scratch, even if you already have a manual onboarding process, to maximize effectiveness.
+Five steps are necessary to implement online onboarding at your company.
+I recommended you start these from scratch (even if you already have a manual onboarding process) to maximize effectiveness.